 Congratulations on your pregnancy!
 Whether you’re blooming or blemishing, pregnancy can be a time when you need to give extra thought to your skincare.

 Here we’ll take you through the ideal skincare routine for pregnancy, ensuring you can feel and look your best while getting on with the important job of growing an entirely new human.
-We’ll also take you through the skincare products to avoid during pregnancy, so that you know what’s safe and what’s not.
+We’ll also take you through some advice on what ingredients to avoid during pregnancy, so that you can make the best decisions for you.

 Taking care of your skin during pregnancy